AzureAD/microsoft-authentication-library-for-dotnet/README.md

 * This project contains the source of ADAL for Windows Phone.
 ADAL for Windows Phone is packaged as a Windows Runtime Component (.winmd).

+### ADAL.WinPhoneSL

+* This project contains the source of ADAL for Windows Phone Silverlight.

 ### Test.ADAL.NET

 * End to end tests for ADAL .NET.